MirisWisdom/MirisWisdom/README.md

 - 👨‍💻 All of my projects are available at [github.com/miriswisdom](github.com/miriswisdom)

-- 📝 I regularly write articles on [blog.miris.design](blog.miris.design)
+- 📝 I once in a blue moon write articles on [blog.miris.design](blog.miris.design)

 - 💬 Ask me about **I'm a jack of all trades, so and everything!**